open/close all folders

 Voiced by Bin Shimada (Japanese)

-, and the secondary main antagonist compared to Janemba.
+Voiced by Enrique Mederos (Latin American)One of the revived villains in Fusion Reborn, and the secondary main antagonist compared to Janemba.
 He is the main threat for the living world, though Goten and Trunks mop him up pretty easily once they fuse into Gotenks.

-Janempa / Janemba (ジャネンバ; Janenba)
+Janenba / Janemba (ジャネンバ; Janenba)

 Voiced by Tessho Genda (Japanese)

 Voiced by Jim Foronda (Janempa) and Kent Williams (Janemba)

 Voiced by Víctor Ugarte (Janempa) and José Luis Castañeda (Janemba)A demon created when Hell's Soul Cleansing Machine breaks down, immersing the scatterbrained ogre taking care of it in the collected evils of human history.
 First started off as a fat child like yellow being (referred to as "Janempa", with a p, in the Funimation dub).
 But after Goku trounces that form, it tranforms into a more fight-capable body that needed Gogeta to defeat him.